zrml/websocketor/README.md

 ## What is it?
 It's a simple demo of a
-- server side websocket implementation in Go and
+- server side websocket implemented in Go and
 - the client side web-page with the relevant JS

 ## How to run it